Reinforcement Learning with Algorithms from Probabilistic Structure Estimation

-Firstly, we evaluate the performance of RLAPSE using the described broker example with randomly generated data.
-Specifically, we randomly generate 100 MDPs (with 100 different realizations for each) corresponding to a broker's environment with $D=3$ suppliers, each with $K=3$ price categories (thus, $N = 27$), with various values of $\epsilon = p_{+,i}-q_{+,i} = q_{-,i}-p_{-,i}$ for all $i$; $p_{+,i}$ and $p_{-,i}$ were drawn from $\tN(\mu,0.1;0,1)$\footnote{$\tN(\mu,\sigma;a,b)$ denotes the truncated normal distribution on interval $[a,b]$ with mean $\mu$ and variance $\sigma^2$.} with $\mu=0.7$ and $\mu=0.3$, respectively (the corresponding histograms for $\epsilon = 0.3$ are shown in Figure~\ref{fig:p_hist}).
+First, we evaluate the performance of RLAPSE using the described broker example with randomly generated data.
+Specifically, we randomly generate 100 MDPs (with 100 different realizations for each) corresponding to $D=3$ suppliers, each with $K=3$ price categories (thus, $N = 27$), with various values of $\epsilon = p_{+,i}-q_{+,i} = q_{-,i}-p_{-,i}$ for all $i$; $p_{+,i}$ and $p_{-,i}$ were drawn from $\tN(0.7,0.1;0.3,1.0)$\footnote{$\tN(\mu,\sigma;a,b)$ denotes the truncated normal distribution on the interval $[a,b]$ with mean $\mu$ and variance $\sigma^2$.} and $\tN(0.3,0.1;0.0,1.0)$, respectively (the corresponding histograms for $\epsilon = 0.3$ are shown in Figure~\ref{fig:p_hist}).
 The results of the simulations using these settings are depicted in Figure~\ref{fig:larger_broker}.

-As it can be observed in Figure~\ref{fig:larger_broker}-Top, RLAPSE almost exclusively selects $\A_0$, and thus performs as good as $\A_0$ alone in this uncontrolled MDP environment.
-In the controlled MDP environment (bottom panel), $\A_0$ is not able to converge to the optimal policy even though it has a higher initial convergence rate than that of $\A_1$.
-RLAPSE, however, successfully selects $A_1$ (once the LR test starts rejecting $H_0$ at a high rate) and converges to the optimal policy.
+As can be observed in Figure~\ref{fig:larger_broker}(Top), RLAPSE almost exclusively selects $\A_0$, and thus performs as well as $\A_0$ alone in this uncontrolled MDP environment.
+In the controlled MDP environment, see Figure~\ref{fig:larger_broker}(Bottom), $\A_0$ is not able to converge to the optimal policy even though it has a higher initial convergence rate than that of $\A_1$.
+RLAPSE, however, successfully selects $\A_1$ (once the LR test starts rejecting $H_0$ at a high rate) and converges to the optimal policy.

 Next, we test the main assertion of Theorem~\ref{thm:type2}, namely that the probability of Type 2 errors decays exponentially, and we show the intuition that the decay rate depends on how ``different'' from an uncontrolled MDP the environment is.
 The smaller $\epsilon$, the smaller the effect of the action $a_t$ on the state transition, and hence we expect the frequency of Type 2 errors to decrease at an exponential rate, with the rate increasing as $\epsilon$ increases.
 Figure~\ref{fig:broker_t2err} illustrates this for $\epsilon\in\{0.2,0.3,0.4\}$.